-Eleanor Robson has been Reader in Ancient Near Eastern History at UCL since September 2013.
+Eleanor Robson is Professor of Ancient Middle Eastern History at UCL, and was previously Reader in Ancient Near Eastern History.
 For ten years before that she taught in the Department of History and Philosophy of Science at the University of Cambridge, after a varied postdoctoral career in and around the Faculty of Oriental Studies at the University of Oxford.

 Eleanor serves as the voluntary Chair of Council for The British Institute for the Study of Iraq, a learned society based at the British Academy in London with a charitable remit to promote research and public education about the history, cultures and languages of Iraq.